Josiah3BLD/FirefoxCSS/README.md

 ### Installation
 1. Download FirefoxCSS from releases
+2. Create a new Firefox profile in about:profiles, but **do not** open it
-2. Move user.js and the chrome folder into your Firefox profile folder
+3. Move user.js and the chrome folder into the new Firefox profile folder
-3. Restart the browser
-4. Customise the toolbar as desired
+4. Startup the new Firefox profile

-Note: Uncomment final user_pref in User.js to enable Toolbar layout auto-setup
+5. Open user.js in Notepad (or similar app), and remove the user_pref after the gap as instricted by the comment.
+You are now done

+Note: